8 Things You Should Never Clean With Vinegar

 However, for all of its great uses, there are certain items around the house you don’t want to clean with vinegar.
 To make sure you don’t inadvertently damage items around your home, here are the top things you should never clean with vinegar.

-If you’re making your own cleaning products, don’t forget to check out our post on natural cleaning ingredients you never want to mix.
+Also, if you’re making your own cleaning products, don’t forget to check out our post on natural cleaning ingredients you never want to mix and this post on rubbing alcohol mistakes you never want to make.

 1. Hardwood Floors